helium/HIP/0051-helium-dao.md

 transaction fee parameters set by WNT governance.
 Each WNT can set the shape of its curve.

-We suggest that all WNT bonding curves take the shape P = S^k where k > 1, and P represents Price and S represents Supply.
+We suggest that all WNT bonding curves take the shape P = S^k where k > 1, P represents Price, and S represents Supply.
 The quote currency is the WNT and the base currency is HNT.

 For a given amount of HNT deposited to or withdrawn from a given WNP bonding